The Linear Programming Approach to Reach-Avoid Problems for Markov Decision Processes: Numerical case studies

+We consider the same linear dynamical system $x_{k+1} = x_k + u_k + \omega_k$, with target set $K$ as defined in Section \ref{sec:origin_lqg}.
+In addition, in this example, the avoid set includes obstacles placed randomly within the state space as depicted in Figure \ref{fig:MIQPfig}.
+The safe set is $(K^\prime \setminus \bigcup_{j=1}^5 K^j_\alpha)$, where $K^\prime$ was defined in the previous example, and each $K^j_\alpha$ denotes a hyper-rectangular obstacle.
+We denote the union of obstacle sets by $K_\alpha=\bigcup_{j=1}^5 K^j_\alpha$.
+The reach-avoid time horizon is $T=7$.
+We use Algorithm \ref{algo:vfalgo} to approximate the optimal reach-avoid value function and compute the greedy policy.

-The reach-avoid objective in this case is to maximize the probability that the system in \eqref{eq:linsys} reaches $K$ without leaving $K^\prime $ or reaching any of the obstacle sets $K_\alpha$.
-In the reach-avoid framework, this problem is equivalent to the one in Section \ref{sec:origin_lqg}, using the same target set $K$ and a different safe set $K^\prime= \Xs \setminus \bigcup_{j=1}^J K^j_\alpha$ where each $K^j_\alpha$ denotes one of the hyper-rectangular obstacle sets and $J\in\mathbb{N}_+$.
-For a time horizon of $T=7$, we choose the same basis numbers, basis parameters, sampling and reward measures as well as violation and confidence levels as in Section \ref{sec:origin_lqg} in order to apply Algorithm \ref{algo:vfalgo} and compute approximate value functions for the obstacle avoidance problem (see Table \ref{tab:compareMIQP}).
-We simulate the performance of the ADP controller starting from 100 different initial conditions selected such that at least one obstacle blocks the direct path to the origin.
-For every initial condition we sample 100 different noise trajectory realizations and use the corresponding control policies computed by Algorithm \ref{algo:controlalgo} to compute the empirical ADP reach-avoid success probability (denoted by $V_\text{ADP}$) by counting the total number of trajectories that reach $K$ while avoiding reaching any of the obstacles or leaving $K^\prime$.
+We chose the same basis function numbers, basis parameters, sampling and state-relevance measures as well as violation and confidence levels as in Section \ref{sec:origin_lqg}, shown in Table \ref{tab:compareMIQP}.
+We simulated the performance of the ADP controller starting from 100 different initial conditions, selected such that at least one obstacle blocks the direct path to the origin.
+For every initial condition we sampled 100 different noise trajectory realizations and applied the corresponding control policies computed through \eqref{eq:approx_pol}.
+We then computed the empirical ADP reach-avoid success probability (denoted by $V_\text{ADP}$) by counting the total number of trajectories that reach $K$ while avoiding reaching the obstacles or leaving $K^\prime$.